 There is an annual general meeting (AGM) of fellows, known as Comitia, which is held on a date set by Council (usually early September).
 The annual presidential election.
 It is held on the first Monday after Palm Sunday, as required by an Act of Parliament.

 Board of Trustees

-This is the RCP’s governing body as a charity, which meets four times a year to:
+The Board of Trustees is the RCP’s governing body.
+It meets four times a year and is responsible for:

-- oversee RCP strategy, define RCP policy, agree the RCP business plan and monitor the progress of RCP affairs
+- defining RCP policy, agreeing the RCP business plan and monitoring the progress of RCP affairs

 It has the authority to carry out the RCP’s charitable responsibilities and can delegate to the RCP’s boards and committees.
 It works closely and liaises with the Council but ultimately, all decisions (apart from changes to the bye-laws and regulations) are either taken by, or on behalf of, the Board of Trustees and reported to the fellows at the AGM.